Ultrasound Technology Program

 - Anatomy & Physiology with lab (76 hours)

 - Ultrasound Basic Physics & Instrumentation (48 hours)

 Gurnick Academy of Medical Arts offers Prerequisite Courses that are not accredited by ABHES.

 We, at Gurnick Academy of Medical Arts, consider clinical experience one of the most important parts of the medical education.
-Students are required to be rotated throughout our affiliated medical facilities, while attending the school.
+Students are required to be rotated throughout our affiliated medical facilities, while attending our ultrasound technician school.

 19 months (78 weeks/2,092 hours)